-Generally no. When you first take out a policy and at every renewal it is your obligation to review the amount of cover the insurer is offering to ensure that it meets your needs and expectations.
+When you first take out a policy and at every renewal, you are obliged to review the amount of cover the insurer is offering to ensure that it meets your needs and expectations.
 Look for something like this in your renewal statement:

-“Each renewal, we increase your sum insured to help keep pace with inflation and consequently your premium will increase.
-As always, you are free to choose a sum insured level which best suits your needs and we recommend you review the amount of your cover periodically, particularly if you have made changes to your assets.”
+Each renewal, we increase your sum insured to help keep pace with inflation and consequently your premium will increase.
+As always, you are free to choose a sum insured level which best suits your needs and we recommend you review the amount of your cover periodically, particularly if you have made changes to your assets.

-- If you are not satisfied with the amount of cover you are offered, you can negotiate with your insurer or shop around other insurers
+If you are not satisfied with the amount of cover you are offered, you can negotiate with your insurer or shop around other insurers.

 Often insurers are entitled to decide whether to repair, replace or cash settle a claim.
 Look for something like this in your policy:

-“We will decide how we settle your claim if your contents or valuable items suffer loss or damage, we will decide whether to
+We will decide how we settle your claim if your contents or valuable items suffer loss or damage, we will decide whether to

 - Repair an item